 We have had recurring losses from operations, negative operating cash flow and an accumulated deficit.
 We do not generate any cash from operations and must raise additional funds in order to continue operating our business.
 We expect to continue to fund our operations primarily through equity and debt financings in the future.
 If additional capital is not available to us when needed or on acceptable terms, we may not be able to continue to operate our business pursuant to our business plan or we may have to discontinue our operations entirely.
-As of September 30, 2016, we had cash and cash equivalents of \$3.9 million.
-We estimate that we will receive net proceeds of approximately \$10.6 million from the sale of the securities offered by us in this offering, based on the assumed combined public offering price of \$0.85 per unit (the last reported sale price of our common stock on the NASDAQ Global Market on November 21, 2016), and after deducting the estimated placement agent fees and expenses and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the warrants issued in this offering.
-We currently anticipate that our existing resources, together with the expected net proceeds from this offering, will be sufficient to fund our planned operations until at least the end of 2017.
-In the event of a decrease in the net proceeds to us from this offering as a result of a decrease in the assumed public offering price or the number of shares offered by us, based on the assumptions discussed in "Use of Proceeds", we would expect that our existing resources, together with such reduced expected net proceeds from this offering, would be sufficient to fund our planned operations until at least September 30, 2017.
+As of September 30, 2016, we had cash and cash equivalents of \$ 3.9 million.
+We estimate that we will receive net proceeds of approximately \$ million from the sale of the securities offered by us in this offering, based on the assumed combined public offering price of \$ 0.95 per unit (the last reported sale price of our common stock on the NASDAQ Global Market on November 8, 2016), and after deducting the estimated placement agent fees and expenses and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the warrants issued in this offering.
+We currently anticipate that our existing resources, together with the expected net proceeds from this offering, will be sufficient to fund our planned operations until at least the end of .
+In the event of a decrease in the net proceeds to us from this offering as a result of a decrease in the assumptions discussed in "Use of Proceeds", we would expect that our existing resources, together with such reduced expected net proceeds from this offering, would be sufficient to fund our planned operations until approximately .